jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/Virtual-Anatomy-(Unreal-Engine)/Explorer-level (hospital and simple environment)/UI/TreeView/HowTreeViewIsDone.md

 # How tree view is done

-In this section we will talk about how we implemented the tree view that can be seen in the side bar of hte explorer level
+In this section we will talk about how we implemented the tree view that can be seen in the sidebar of hte explorer level

 ## Data files

 To implement tree view we need to have data that will be displayed there for this purpose 2 new classes were created.
 Each of those classes is inhering `UObject` so that we can later interpret and visualize these data.

 ### `CPP_TreeViewEntry`
 This is representing the roots of the tree.
 This is data that the class contains

 `FString FolderName` - name of the folder that will be displayed

-`bool IsChild` - is the folder child of another folder ?

 `int Depth` - depth inside the tree, this will determine the padding of the folder

-`TArray<UCPP_TreeViewEntryChild*> Children` - children of the folder componet that are visible in the scene and user can interact with
+`TArray<UCPP_TreeViewEntryChild*> Children` - children of the folder component that are visible in the scene and user can interact with

-`TArray<UCPP_TreeViewEntry*> SubFolders` - other subfolders (not implemented and you can try to implement sub folders )
+`TArray<UCPP_TreeViewEntry*> SubFolders` - other subfolders (not implemented, and you can try to implement sub folders )

-In addtion methods that are used to populate this class can be found as well.
-The methods are self explanatory and documented in code so i will not be explaineing them here.
+In addition, methods that are used to populate this class can be found as well.
+The methods are self-explanatory and documented in code, so they will not be explained here.

 We have used `Builder` pattern to aid us with readability since each creational method like `SetActor` or `SetName` returns reference to itself meaning we can chain call those functions like following

 ```c++
 builder->SetName("name")->SetActor(actor)->SetComponent(component)->Create()
 ```

 ### `CPP_TreeViewChildEntry`

 Since we have two distinct visual components that display different information to the user, we needed to create a separate data class purely for the child components of the tree view.